By Laura Van Slyke

-We know that you’ll cover this more fully in your class, but would you let us in on one thing that Snap Judgment looks for in a story to air on the show?
+5. Let us in on one thing that Snap Judgment looks for in a story to air on the show?

 I think my favorite part of our stories is that we demand the narrator/main character display a great amount of agency.
 They make decisions that affect the world around them–that have ripple effects.
 Personally, I value my own agency a great deal, and try to exercise it when I know I need to, even if it’s scary.
 And I love talking to people who have had to flex that muscle in difficult decisions.

 Recently, I did a story about a woman who is was an Apartheid-government spy in South Africa.
 Her decision to defect and join the opposition was enormous, with great consequences, but she did it anyway because she felt she couldn’t live with herself otherwise.
 We did all our interviews at 3am, Pacific Time, because she lives in Italy now, and I just remember feeling so excited listening to her.
 I was (probably not) the only person awake in my neighborhood, listening to a woman talk about how she risked her life to help bring an end to an evil regime. *chills!*